- Voice technology supports warehouse safety measures such as social distancing and reducing touching of shared surfaces.

 The answer is: Yes.

 According to Honeywell, any interference from the mask should be minimal and the speech recognition software should continue to work as normal.
 And in fact, operations around the world have already been using masks with their technology for years, particularly in the food and beverage industry.
-These workers often have to go into deep freezers to complete inventory counts and have to wear an entire face covering which their headset sits on top of.
+These workers often have to go into deep freezers to complete inventory counts and have to wear an entire face covering on which their headset sits on top of.

 Honeywell also recommends these three tips to consider when using masks with their voice technology:

-- There should be no need to retain if you’re using the Pick Up & Go speaker independent recognition, unless speech recognition issues occur.
+- There should be no need to retain if you’re using the Pick-Up & Go speaker independent recognition unless speech recognition issues occur.
 Then retain using the mask, as above.

 - Supervisors should take noise samples periodically to ensure clarity and accuracy, especially if you make any additional changes to your work environment.

 Voice technology can greatly enhance warehouse productivity in normal circumstances.
-With the smaller workforces and social distancing requirements brought by the pandemic, they can help businesses remain operational, improve functionality and support worker safety.
+With the smaller workforces and social distancing requirements brought by the pandemic, they can help businesses remain operational, improve functionality, and support worker safety.

-If your workers are wearing masks, make sure to plan for any template retraining needed and double check for accuracy as workers get used to it.
+If your workers are wearing masks, make sure to plan for any template retraining needed and double-check for accuracy as workers get used to it.